 AI and machine learning can forecast demand, optimize inventory levels, and determine the most efficient picking routes.
 By analyzing past data and making real-time adjustments, these technologies improve speed, accuracy, and adaptability in your operations.

 Efficient inventory management is key to reducing order cycle time.
 Properly organized and accurate inventory allows for quicker order fulfillment.
-These factors impacts cycle time and can streamline fulfillment and speed up order processing:
+These factors impact cycle time and can streamline fulfillment and speed up order processing:

 {{cta1}}